Top Paying Careers for Healthcare Degree Holders

 3. Dentists

-While dentists most commonly fix cavities and screen for gum disease, their responsibility goes deeper than just those things.
-They are educated about how oral health affects our physical health, including prevention and diagnosis of oral disease, monitoring the development of teeth in children and adolescents, repairing cracked or broken teeth and looking for warning signs of disease elsewhere in the body.
+While dentists most commonly treat cavities and screen for gum disease, their responsibilities extend beyond those.
+They are educated about how oral health affects our physical health, including prevention and diagnosis of oral disease, monitoring the development of teeth in children and adolescents, repairing cracked or broken teeth, and looking for warning signs of disease elsewhere in the body.
 They most often work in private practice and have doctoral or professional degrees.
-The median annual salary for dentists in 2020 was $164,010, and the estimated job growth between 2020 and 2030 is 8%.
+The median annual salary for dentists in 2024 was $179,210, and the estimated job growth between 2024 and 2034 is 4%.

 4. Pharmacists

-Pharmacists—the people who fill our doctors’ prescriptions and make sure we know how to use them properly—have Doctor of Pharmacy (PharmD) degrees and work in pharmacies that may be standalone or in drug and grocery stores.
-The median annual salary for pharmacists in 2020 was $128,710.
-However, the BLS estimates that job growth between 2020 and 2030 will decline by 2%.
+Pharmacists, who fill our doctors’ prescriptions and ensure we know how to use them properly, hold Doctor of Pharmacy (PharmD) degrees and work in pharmacies that may be standalone or in drug and grocery stores.
+The median annual salary for pharmacists in 2024 was $137,480.
+However, the BLS estimates that job growth between 2024 and 2034 will grow by 5%.

 5. Physical Therapists

-Back pain, mobility issues, injuries caused by sports, accidents, falls, or overuse, or recovery after surgery—physical therapists (PTs) are there for all of these issues and more, helping people achieve better movement and pain relief.
+Whether addressing back pain, mobility issues, sports- or accident-related injuries, falls, or overuse, or supporting recovery after surgery, physical therapists (PTs) help people improve mobility and manage pain.
 PTs have doctoral or professional degrees, and most often work in hospitals, rehabilitation centers, residential care facilities and home healthcare.
-The median annual salary for physical therapists was $91,010 in 2020, and the BLS estimates the outlook for growth between 2020 and 2030 at 21%, much faster than average for all occupations.
+The median annual salary for physical therapists was $101,020 in 2024, and the BLS estimates the outlook for growth between 2024 and 2034 at 11%, much faster than average for all occupations.

 How Long Does It Take to Obtain a Healthcare Degree?